saikrishnagarlapati24/Nand-to-tetris/part 1/README.md

 Assembly language stands at the same heirarchical level as that of machine langauage in terms of semantics.
 Assembly language is just human-understandable form of machine language where we encode each machine instruction using english alphabet and words that are more understandable.
 A single assembly instruction is translated to only a single machine instruction.
 A single assembly instruction cannot do more than what a single machine instruction can do.
-In project 6 we actually write an assembler program whose job is to take an assembly program file as inout and decode each of the assembly instruction into 16-bit machine instruction and thus output a machine language program file.
+In project 6 we actually write an assembler program whose job is to take an assembly program file as input and decode each of the assembly instruction into 16-bit machine instruction and thus output a machine language program file.